Henry Campbell-Bannerman: Foreign affairs

 Campbell-Bannerman's first speech as prime minister endorsed the intent of the Hague Convention of 1907 to limit armaments.
 In March 1907, he published "The Hague Conference and the Limitation of Armaments", an article in which he cited the growing popular and moral authority of the peace movement as reasons to freeze the status quo in the naval arms race between Germany and Britain.
 His effort was generally considered a failure; in the words of historian Barbara Tuchman, "the argument was narrow steering between the rocks of conscience and the shoals of political reality and it pleased nobody."
 The 1907 conference ultimately restricted only a few new classes of armaments, such as submarine mines and projectiles fired or dropped from hot air balloons, but placed no limitations on naval expenditures.

 In 1906, Campbell-Bannerman created a minor diplomatic incident with the Russian government when he responded to Tsar Nicholas II's dissolution of the Duma with a speech in which he declared, "The Duma is dead; long live the Duma!"
-Nonetheless, his premiership saw the Entente with Russia in 1907, brought about principally by the Foreign Secretary, Sir Edward Grey.
+Nonetheless, his premiership saw the Entente with Russia in 1907, brought about principally by the Foreign Secretary, Edward Grey.
 In January 1906 Grey sanctioned staff talks between Britain and France's army and navy but without any binding commitment.
 These included the plan to send one hundred thousand British soldiers to France within two weeks of a Franco-German war.
 Campbell-Bannerman was not informed of these at first but when Grey told him about them he gave them his blessing.
 This was the origin of the British Expeditionary Force that would be sent to France in 1914 at the start of the Great War with Germany.
 Campbell-Bannerman did not inform the rest of the Cabinet of these staff talks because there was no binding commitment and because he wanted to preserve the unity of the government.
 The radical members of the Cabinet such as Lord Loreburn, Lord Morley and Lord Bryce would have opposed such co-operation with the French.

 Campbell-Bannerman visited France in April 1907 and met the Radical prime minister, Georges Clemenceau.
 Clemenceau believed that the British would help France in a war with Germany but Campbell-Bannerman told him Britain was in no way committed.
 He may have been unaware that the staff talks were still ongoing.
 Not long after this Violet Cecil met Clemenceau and she wrote down what he had said to her about the meeting: